robb-j/gruber/quick-tour.md

 ## Migrations

-Migrations are another Gruber primative for safely transitioning between states of your application.
+Migrations are another Gruber primitive for safely transitioning between states of your application.

 Migrations are a directory of JavaScript that are designed to be run in alphabetical order.
 A migration is made up of an "up" and "down" function, one to do the change, one to undo it later.